kristinemlarson/gnssrefl/README_invsnr.md

 ### Future Changes

 - We need to add Beidou.
+This should not be too hard.

 - We need to add a refraction correction.

-- Need to add a txt/json/csv output.
+- Currently assumes you are using full 24 hour

-- Currently assumes you are sending full 24 hour SNR files.
+SNR files.
 This obviously is not very sensible if you have a large gap at the beginning or end of your analysis.

 ### Further reading